RivaD2/RivaD2/README.md

 #### Goals

-As a junior engineer my longterm goals are to be point on web accessibility and code reviews on a future team.
-My short term goals are to continue to work towards mastery of design systems, web accessiblity, usage of APIs, understanding serverless technology, and code documentation
+As a junior engineer some of my long term goals are:
+   - Run point on web accessibility and code reviews on a future team while working as a frontend engineer
+   - Reaching proficiency (advanced knowledge) of JavaScript, React, and TypeScript
+   - Understanding how to make web pages highly performant and accessible
+   - Gain a thorough understanding of design systems, usage of APIs, serverless technology

+As a junior engineer some of my short term goals are:
+  - Improve upon code documentation as I build out new projects or work on new features
+  - Continue to work towards advanced knowledge of JavaScript (practicing often, at least 4 days a week)
+  - Continue to build small pieces of a UI from scratch then again in React
+  - Continue studies/work on web performance, accessiblity, React best practices, and GraphQL

 #### My hobbies and interests outside of coding:
    - I enjoy movies and shows :clapper: